Toufool/AutoSplit/README.md

   - {d} dummy split image.
 When matched, it moves to the next image without hitting your split hotkey.
   - {b} split when similarity goes below the threshold rather than above.
 When a split image filename has this flag, the split image similarity will go above the threshold, do nothing, and then split the next time the similarity goes below the threshold.
   - {m} masked split image.
 This allows you to customize what you want compared in your split image by using transparency.
 Transparent pixels in the split image are ignored when comparing.
 This is useful if only a certain part of the capture region is consistent (for example, consistent text on the screen, but the background is always different).
 These images MUST be .png and contain transparency.
 For more on this, see [How to Create a Masked Image](https://github.com/Toufool/Auto-Split/blob/master/README.md#how-to-create-a-masked-image).
 Histogram or L2 norm comparison is recommended if you use any masked images.
 It is highly recommended that you do NOT use pHash comparison if you use any masked images, as it is very inaccurate
+  - {p} pause flag.
+When a split image filename has this flag, it will hit your pause hotkey rather than your split hokey.
+  - A pause flag and a dummy flag `{pd}` cannot be used together
 - Filename examples:
   - `001_SplitName_(0.9)_[10].png` is a split image with a threshold of 0.9 and a pause time of 10 seconds.
   - `002_SplitName_(0.9)_[10]_{d}.png` is the second split image with a threshold of 0.9, pause time of 10, and is a dummy split.